 HRC will continue to use remote camera survey efforts over time in the study area (HCP lands) to develop an index of occupancy, and will continue to track habitat per WAA.
-The 2015 - 2016 survey season is year five of the current cycle of property-wide surveys.
-The current cycle will be completed by the 2015 - 2016 season (Table 4) when a complete resurvey of the property will be finished and a full comparison to the baseline can be done.
+The 2016 - 2017 survey season is year five of the current cycle of property-wide surveys.
+The current cycle was completed in January 2017 (Table 4).
 No changes in the monitoring strategy are proposed at this time.